MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-reservations.md

 1. Sign in to Supply Chain Management.
 1. Go to **Sales and marketing \> Sales Orders \> All Sales Orders**.
 1. On the Action Pane, select **New**.
+Proceed to create a new order and new sales line.
-1. Re-create the external sales order, and add a sales line that uses the exact same product ID, organization, site, warehouse, and dimensions values.
+1. Recreate the external sales order, and add a sales line that uses the exact same product ID, organization, site, warehouse, and dimensions values.
 1. On the **Sales order lines** FastTab, select the sales line that you just entered, and then, on the toolbar, select **Inventory \> Reservation ID**.
 1. Follow one of these steps: